neutrons/NeuXtalViz-tools/docs/source/tutorial_plan_TOPAZ_Si.rst

 Experiment Plan with Silicon Data
 =================================

-This tutorial guides you through planning an experiment using the TOPAZ instrument in NeuXtalViz.
+This tutorial guides through planning an experiment using the TOPAZ instrument in NeuXtalViz with silicon data.

 Step 1: Initialize the Experiment Planner
 -----------------------------------------